-Mention that there are many other possible forms of micro-nutrient deficiencies, so it is important for people to be aware of some symptoms for some of those that present major challenges for us in Namibia, besides anemia (iron deficit).
+Mention that there are many other possible forms of micro-nutrient deficiencies, so people need to be aware of some symptoms for some of those that present major challenges for us in Namibia, besides anemia (iron deficit).

-These are lack of Vitamin A, Zinc, Iodine and Folic Acid (Folate/Vitamin B9)
+These are lack of Vitamin A, Zinc, Iodine and Folic Acid (Folate/Vitamin B9).

-Common micro-nutrient deficiencies in Namibia and foods that contains it: iron (already mentioned), Vitamin A = carrots, butternut, sweet potato, kale, spinach, mango, watermelon, orange, guava, liver and cheese

-Iodine = iodized salt, seaweed, fish, dairy (milk, yogurt), eggs and prunes
+Common micro-nutrient deficiencies in Namibia and foods that contain it: Iron, Vitamin A = carrots, butternut, sweet potato, kale, spinach, mango, watermelon, orange, guava, liver and cheese lodine = iodized salt, seaweed, fish, dairy (milk, yogurt), eggs and prunes